The Origins of Off-Centre Massive Black Holes in Dwarf Galaxies: Remaining Off-Center

 When MBHs in dwarf galaxies are perturbed from their centers, dynamical friction may be able to bring them back over time.
 In massive and/or smooth galaxies this process is expected to be efficient, due to the dense stellar populations (e.g. galaxy bulges) surrounding SMBHs.
 Dwarf galaxies have a variety of morphologies, but in general they have a lower central stellar density than their massive counterparts, a clumpier structure, and a smaller scale radius as well.
 Thus, when an MBH leaves the center, it is more likely to travel to a region of low density (possibly outside of the main stellar component of the galaxy) and has a much more tenuous stellar background to move through on its way back to the center.
 As a result, dynamical friction timescales are quite long for these MBHs, which may take tens of billions of years to return to their galaxys' centers.
 This phenomenon of non-sinking seeds is also explored in detail in \citet{Ma21}, who also find that dynamical friction timescales are longer than a Hubble time when MBHs are perturbed from the centers of clumpy, high-redshift galaxies.

 To calculate dynamical friction timescales, we employ the following equation from \citet{Binney08}:

 $\Lambda$ is assumed to be equal to $b_{\rm min}/b_{\rm max}$, where b$_{\rm max}$ is the maximum impact parameter (which we set equal to the $z = 0$ radius of the MBH orbit, $r_i$), and $b_{\rm min}$ is the minimum impact parameter (set to 10 pc to represent the characteristic size of nuclear star clusters, which commonly exist around lower-mass SMBHs).
 We directly measure $\sigma$, the velocity dispersion, of all of the star particles within $r_i$ in each galaxy.
 To ensure we are making a conservative estimate of the DF timescales, we add a factor of 50 per cent to the mass of each MBH, to account for the additional mass of a possible nuclear star cluster, which will shorten the DF timescale estimate.
+These timescales are not affected by the low densities in galaxy outskirts, because the subgrid model interpolates the unresolved density.
+Even for a higher resolution simulation with more star particles, the unresolved density would not be affected as long as the background density of stellar (and dark matter) mass is the same.
+The dynamical friction model has been tested at a range of resolutions and is found to match the Chandrasekhar estimate well at the resolutions we use here, even in cases of low particle density.

 In Table \ref{table:df} we present information for each off-center MBH.
 We acknowledge that as the distance of each MBH to its galaxy center changes, the values of $t_{\rm df}$ will vary, and thus using $r_i$ at the present time ($z = 0$) gives a basic estimate of this timescale.
 Even as an order-of-magnitude estimate, however, one can see that the majority of the timescales are longer than a Hubble time, which does not change when using a different radius.
 For the majority of these off-center MBHs, they will effectively never return to the centers of their hosts.